tysonjens/medical_referrals_catboost/README.md

 #### Profit Curve

 A profit curve can help us choose which threshold to set to obtain the largest amount of incremental value from our algorithm.
-In this case we're looking for a model that can *precisely* identify a large amount of referrals - that is, we want true positives but very, very few false positives.
+In this case we're looking for a model that can *precisely* identify a large amount of approvals without mistaking them for denials - that is, we want true positives but very, very few false positives.
 Below is the justification for values of the 4 possible outcomes:

 |    Outcome    | Reason |